KTH-EXPECA/CLEAVE/cleave/client/README.md

 # CLEAVE CLIENT
 ---

 This repository contains the code for the CLEAVE client software for emulating networked control systems.
+The expectation is that this will be run on a Raspberry Pi or similar low-powered hardware.
+The code is written in python3, and uses the packages numpy, scipy, numba and line_profiler.
+All these packages are installable directly using pip (pip install numpy scipy numba line_profiler).

+python simulator.py [-b Backend IP Address:Backend UDP Port number] [-c Client UDP Port number:Client IP Address] [-t simulation_time] [--env_M mass of the cart] [--env_m mass of the pendulum] [env_I moment of inertia of the pendulum] [--env_l length of the pendulum] [--env_bc coefficient of friction of the cart] [--env_bp coefficient of friction of the pendulum] [--env_g acceleration due to gravity]

 ## License